-1.2 This standard specifies the requirement of aluminium conductors, galvanized steel-reinforced with specified dimensions and including number of wires, but can also be applied to other round-wire ACSR conductors having different sizes or number of constituent strands.
+1.2 This standard specifies the requirement of aluminium conductors, galvanized steel-reinforced with specified dimensions and including number of wires.

 2 REFERENCES

 The standards listed below contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards listed below